Working with us

 - Ideally CIPS qualified or working towards the qualification or equivalent experience.

 - Experience within a manufacturing environment is required.
+A strong understanding of

 - Strong understanding of business and commercial acumen within a focused purchasing team.

-- Previous experience of reducing costs whilst maintaining customer service is essential
+- Previous experience of reducing costs whilst maintaining customer service is essential.

 - You will be motivated, dynamic and have the ability to challenge the status quo in order to support cost analysis.

-- The ability to create proposals to improve all aspects of service within a manufacturing and project environment.
+- The ability to create proposals to improve all aspects of the service within a manufacturing and project environment.

 - Proven ability to engage senior decision makers, whilst building and developing long-term relationships.